MirantisWorkloadMobility/CloudFerry/README.md

 # Installation
-Clouderry can be prepared and installed as docker container or it can be installed as a python package by pip
+CloudFerry can be installed as docker container or it can be installed as a python package by pip

+## Installation with pip
 ```
 pip install git+git://github.com/MirantisWorkloadMobility/CloudFerry.git
 ```

+## Installation with docker
-## Building the docker container
+### Building the docker container
 ```
 docker build --build-arg cf_commit_or_branch=origin/master -t <username>/cf-in-docker .
 ```

-## Container running
+### Start container
 ```
 docker run -it <username>/cf-in-docker
 ```

-## Saving and loading the container files
+### Saving and loading the container files
 ```
 docker save --output=/path/to/save/CloudFerry.img <username>/cf-in-docker
 docker load --input=/path/to/save/CloudFerry.img